Sonnet 427

 Sonnet 420

-The sweetest of the sweets a garden knows.
+The sweetest sight a cherished garden knows.

 With eyes unschooled, I picked you for my own.